Quantum Neural Networks in Practice: A Comparative Study with Classical Models from Standard Data Sets to Industrial Images: Summary and conclusions

 An intriguing finding is that quantum and hybrid models demonstrate significantly lower variance in classification accuracies with respect to initial training parameters compared to classical approaches.
-This was consistently observed across all data sets and methodologies, suggesting improved stability in quantum models when optimal initialization parameters are unknown --- a potentially valuable property for practical applications.
+This was consistently observed across all data sets and methodologies, suggesting improved stability in quantum models when optimal initialization parameters are unknown --- a potentially valuable property for practical applications as it implies more predictable performance.
 Conversely, when analyzing learned decision boundaries, classical models consistently produced simpler functions while quantum models generated notably more complex classification boundaries, even for data sets with easily-separable classes.
-This tendency toward complexity despite no performance advantage might indicate a lack of appropriate inductive bias in the quantum models used~\cite{Pointing2024}.
+This tendency towards non-linear complexity despite no performance advantage might indicate a lack of appropriate inductive bias may indicate a lack of appropriate regularization mechanisms which encourage simpler solutions --- a simplicity bias, often beneficial for generalization --- in the quantum models used~\cite{Pointing2024}.

+The disconnect between our findings and approaches focused on inductive biases \cite{Bowles2023,Gili2024} suggests that practical advantage may require careful design of quantum architectures, such that they are able to fully exploit known structures in the data, rather than relying on generic quantum properties.

-Our comprehensive hyperparameter analysis revealed surprisingly few consistent correlations between model architecture choices and performance.
-Among all parameters analyzed (feature encoding methods, number of circuit layers, entangling gate type and structure, gate entangling power, measurement operators), only the number of trainable parameters showed consistent positive correlation with model performance.
+Our comprehensive hyperparameter analysis revealed surprisingly few consistent correlations between model-architecture choices and performance.
+Among all parameters analyzed (feature encoding methods, number of circuit layers, entangling gate type and structure, gate entangling power, measurement operators), only the number of trainable parameters showed a consistent positive correlation with model performance.
 However, this is not a general statement as, at some point, we expect to run into the overfitting regime.
 The inconsistent importance of hyperparameters across our experiments --- particularly regarding entanglement structure and gate entangling power --- illuminates the current limited theoretical understanding of how quantum models actually function and what determines their performance.